-Pursuant to the Sanofi Agreement, Sanofi paid us an initial payment of \$2,000,000 for the initial indication and an additional \$2,000,000 for the second indication (celiac disease).
+Under the terms of the research collaboration portion of the Sanofi Agreement, we are required to use commercially reasonable efforts to perform the activities set out for us in the research and development plans created and overseen by a joint research committee.
+We are responsible for manufacturing all vaccines required for research, development and commercialization of licensed products.
+Pursuant to the Sanofi Agreement, Sanofi paid us an initial payment of \$2,000,000 for the initial indication and an additional \$2,000,000 for a second indication.
 Sanofi is obligated to make additional payments to us during preclinical research totaling up to \$3,000,000 for each indication, which has been achieved for the food allergy indication.
-For each indication, we are also eligible for (i) a \$5,000,000 development candidate milestone payable to us at the start of preclinical development, (ii) further development milestones up to an aggregate of \$127,000,000, which includes up to an aggregate of \$57.0 million following the initiation of Phase II, Phase II and Phase III clinical trials for the indication and filing of the first biologic license application, more than two-thirds of which is attributable to the initiation of the Phase 3 clinical trial and the filing of the first biologic license application, and an aggregate of \$70.0 million upon achieving various regulatory approvals in the United States, European Union, Japan and Brazil, Russia, India or China, of which the majority is attributable to regulatory approvals in the United States, (iii) sales milestones of up to an aggregate of \$170,000,000, and (iv) tiered royalties on annual net sales of licensed products at percentages ranging from mid-single to low double-digits.
+For both indications, we are also eligible for (i) a \$5,000,000 development candidate milestone payable to us at the start of preclinical development, (ii) further development milestones up to an aggregate of \$127,000,000, (iii) sales milestones of up to an aggregate of \$170,000,000, and (iv) tiered royalties on annual net sales of licensed products at percentages ranging from midsingle to low double-digits.